NEWS & Blogs

 In cold conditions, the internal resistance of Li-ion batteries tends to rise due to sluggish ion movement and increased resistance within the electrolyte and electrodes.

-This elevated internal resistance translates to reduced power output and efficiency, as the battery struggles to deliver current to the device or vehicle it powers.
+This elevated internal resistance translates to reduced power output and efficiency, as the battery struggles to deliver current to the device or lithium battery for vehicle it powers.

 Voltage Instability